publiclab/publiclab-archive/notes/liz/09-28-2016/what-are-important-aspects-to-consider-about-replication-on-the-website-and-in-the-community.md

 ---
-title: "What are important aspects to consider about replication on the website and in the community?"\ntagnames: 'question:activity'
+title: "What are important aspects to consider about replication on the website and in the community?"

+tagnames: 'question:activity'
 author: liz
 path: /notes/liz/09-28-2016/what-are-important-aspects-to-consider-about-replication-on-the-website-and-in-the-community.md
 nid: 13500